She Loves Biscotti

 Mise en place

-There is only one food item to prep for this recipe and that is one pound of yellow onions.
-If you don’t have a scale, that’s about 3 medium onions.
+There is only one food item to prep for this recipe: one pound of yellow onions.
+If you don’t have a scale, that’s about three medium onions.

 That’s it!

-Although slicing one pound of onions might sound like a lot, you will see that by the end of the caramelization process, on average this recipe yields approximately ¾ of a cup.
+Although slicing one pound of raw onions might sound like a lot, you will see that by the end of the caramelization process, on average, this recipe yields approximately ¾ of a cup.

-So pick up your sharpest knife, perhaps a set of goggles and let’s start chopping.
+So please pick up your sharpest knife, perhaps a set of goggles, and let’s start chopping.

 The stem is in the process of being cut off the onion.